Ramona Bachmann: Club career

 Starting her career in FC Malters before moving to SC Luwin, she then rejected offers from both Germany and USA to sign for Swedish club Umeå IK in Damallsvenskan at the age of 16 in 2007.
 Following Marta's departure from the club in 2009, Bachmann became a key player at Umeå.
 She was voted Swiss female Player of the Year in 2009.

 In 2010, Bachmann joined new Women's Professional Soccer expansion team Atlanta Beat as their No. 1 pick in the 2009 WPS International Draft.
 After an injury-hit season in the professional WPS, and after her contract with the Atlanta Beat was not renewed, Bachmann rejected offers from Germany, England and the United States to return to Umeå for the 2011 season.

 She was named the best player of the 2011 season, and subsequently moved to defending champion LdB Malmö.
 Playing alongside Marta, Mittag and others, she slowly turned into one of the best footballers in the world.
 She won the Damallsvenskan in her last season with LdB Malmö.

 On 26 August 2015 it was announced that Bachmann had joined German side VfL Wolfsburg for a contract that will last until 2018.
 She was chosen Swiss Player of the Year for a second time in 2015.
 In December 2016, London-based FA WSL club Chelsea announced that Bachmann had agreed to join them when the transfer window opened the following month.

 In 2018, on 5 May, Bachmann scored twice, including the winning goal, in the Women's FA Cup final against Arsenal, a game which ended 3–1 to Bachmann's team, Chelsea.
 She was named the Player of the Match by commentator Sue Smith.

 On 3 July 2020, French club Paris Saint-Germain announced the signing of Bachmann on a two-year deal.

+On 3 April 2024, the Houston Dash announced that they had acquired Bachmann from Paris Saint-Germain for an undisclosed transfer fee.
+She recorded 14 appearances (10 starts) before departing from the club on a mutual contract termination in September 2025.